mattermost/docs/source/deployment/mobile-app-deployment.rst

 Mattermost Push Notification Service (MPNS)
 *******************************************

-Receiving notifications on a mobile device is a core value of your mobile deployment.
+Receiving notifications on a mobile device is a core value of any mobile deployment.

 It also represents a return on your deployment investment through better-connected users.